NV Innovation Gateway

 Read more -> stories on innovation from NV faculty

-“An innovation is something that is new, useful and utilized ( in norwegian: ny, nyttig, nyttiggjort!) and the process of innovation is going from something that is new, identifying it’s usefulness and bringing it to use in society.
+“An innovation is something that is new, useful and utilized (in norwegian: ny, nyttig, nyttiggjort!) and the process of innovation is going from something that is new, identifying its usefulness and bringing it to use in society.
 So essentially the process of getting knowledge in use.

 At NV our research has potential to be world changing.
 Our innovations activities are part of the process of innovation, but that doesn’t mean that you as an academic have to take responsibility for every stage in the process.
-We can think of it like a relay race, you can hand the baton on for the next stage but there are still some thing you need to know to facilitate getting the knowledge you generate «in use».
+We can think of it like a relay race, you can hand the baton on for the next stage but there are still some things you need to know to facilitate getting the knowledge you generate «in use».

 We don’t necessarily know in advance what research will lead to innovation.
 Sometimes we expect our research to produce innovation, or knowledge that should be brought directly to societal use (for example working in SFI’s or on Missions or Societal Challenges in Horizon Europe) but all research can lead to innovation or opportunities for use in society, even if it wasn’t foreseen, so it’s important to be familiar with the basic concepts to avoid problems down the line.”